onlywhale/azure-iac/README.md

 ![bicep sample](images/bicepsample.jpg)

 ### Terraform
-> Under terraform directory, there is sample bicep file to deploy Storage Account to "Lab" resource group.
+> Under terraform directory, there is sample terraform configuration files.
-> You can modify the resource group and storage account prefix on the main.bicep
+>
 > When there is any update on **terraform** directory, Github Action workflow (**.github/workflows/terraform_play.yml**) will run to check the execution plan.
+>
 > **.github/workflows/terraform_apply.yml** will run manually.

 #### Create a storage account and a blob container to hold the state file